fawazatha/RAG-WORKFLOW/README.md

 ![alt text](images/image.png)

-A Streamlit-based application demonstrating a Retrieval-Augmented Generation (RAG) workflow with semantic chunking, leveraging Google Gemini APIs and AstraDB for vector storage and retrieval.
+A Streamlit-based application demonstrating a Retrieval-Augmented Generation (RAG) workflow with semantic chunking and chat history, leveraging Google Gemini APIs and AstraDB for vector storage and retrieval.

 ---